Navigation auf uzh.ch

 Track 1 Application

-Candidates seeking PhD positions may apply for a PhD position within the PhD program Clinical Science.
-The job announcement and the track 1 application link will be posted here once a PhD position is available.
+Candidates seeking PhD positions may apply for the following PhD position within the PhD program Clinical Science and use the following link to apply.

 Track 2 Application